lsyeow/github-pages-with-jekyll/index.md

 ---
-this is my github blog
+title: "this is my github blog"
 ---

 will be putting up some javascript studies here test...